oracle-livelabs/oci-core/oci-fullstackdrs/drpg-plan-setup/drpg-plan-setup.md

 ### Objectives

+- Gather compartment OCID.
+- Execute DR resource creation script which will
     - Create DRPG in Ashburn and Phoenix regions.
     - Associate Ashburn DRPG as primary and Phoenix DRPG as Standby.
     - Add members in Ashburn and Phoenix DRPG.
     - Create switchover plan.
     - Customize switchover plan with four user defined plan groups.
     - Reorder user defined plan groups.
+- Verify the resources created.

 ## Task 1: Gather Compartment OCID

 1. Login into OCI Console with your provided Credentials.
 The primary region should be **Ashburn**.

     ![Ashburn OCI Console](./images/ashburn-region-new.png)

 2. Navigate to **search resources,services,documentation and Marketplace** section

     ![Search OCI console](./images/ashburn-region-search.png)

 3. Type your allocated compartment, for example if your compartment is **LL52010-COMPARTMENT**.Compartment name will be in the format USERNAME-COMPARTMENT.
 You can find the username from the login credentials.

     ![Compartment search](./images/ashburn-compartment-search.png)

 4. From the search results select **your alloted compartment number correctly**.
 Copy the OCID of your compartment and make a note of it.

     ![Copy compartment OCID](./images/ashburn-compartment-ocid.png)

 ## Task 2: Download and execute Full Stack DR resources creation script

 1. Open the **Cloud Shell** using the icon next to the region.
 Make sure you are selecting Ashburn region.

     ![open cloud shell](./images/cloud-shell-new.png)
     ![open cloud shell](./images/cloud-shell-1-new.png)